ejimeneztejero/DC/README.md

 For more details on the physics implemented in the software, see the reference pre-print [1].
 This reference is also revealing to know which type of streamer data is a good candidate for downward continuation, and also to understand the validity limits of the DC results.

 ## Installation
-Instructions on how to install and use this software are available in the PDF manual located in this directory and named: [UserGuide.pdf](UserGuide.pdf)
+Instructions on how to install and use this software are available in the PDF manual located in this directory and named: [UserGuide_DC.pdf](UserGuide_DC.pdf)

 ## Development
 - Development is hosted on GitHub repository: